 The entry into force of the legislative proposal 'Excessive Borrowing from Own Company Act' will be postponed for one year, until 1 January 2023.
 In the run-up to the entry into force of the Act, managing major shareholders (dga's) may wish to repay debts to their own company, in any event up to the limit of EUR 500,000 (excluding housing debts).
 Due to the corona crisis, this may be more difficult to achieve at the moment.
 The postponement gives dga's more time - in fact until the end of 2023 - to prepare for the entry into force of the measure.

 For mortgages subject to a tax repayment obligation, the current tax rules require that, when there is a break in 2020, this should be made up at the latest by 31 December 2021.
+For a break in 2021, this should be made up at the latest by 31 December 2022.
 If this is not possible, the right to deduct interest will be maintained, subject to conditions, if a new repayment schedule has been agreed with the lender and this takes effect on 1 January 2022.
-The Dutch Decree ‘Eigenwoningrente; betaalpauze voor rente en aflossing eigenwoningschuld’ of 30 March 2021 and the Dutch Besluit noodmaatregelen coronacrisis of 30 September 2020 stipulate that a temporary postponement of the payment does not lead under certain conditions to undesirable tax consequences.
+The Dutch Decree ‘Eigenwoningrente; betaalpauze voor rente en aflossing eigenwoningschuld van 28 juni 2021 and the Dutch Besluit noodmaatregelen coronacrisis of 28 juni 2021 stipulate that a temporary postponement of the payment does not lead under certain conditions to undesirable tax consequences.
 There is also a possibility for a payment break for a loan taken from an own private limited company (BV) or a family member.
 Additional conditions apply to this possibility.

 Under the current rules, this repayment arrears must be recovered by 31 December 2021 at the latest.
 The government has approved that the lender makes arrangements with you to make up the arrears in another way than described above.
 In order to be able to make use of this approval, the following conditions apply: